- Why go Greek?

 A recommendation is a letter of introduction written by an alumnae member about a potential member that can be attached to their registration form and sent directly to the sorority chapter for which it was written.
 Recommendations are not necessary in order to participate in recruitment at Willamette University.
 Your registration form serves as an introduction to the chapters on campus.
 At no time, however, should you be involved in contacting sororities about recommendations.
 This process takes place between alumnae sorority members and collegiate sorority members only.

-10. What happens if I am absent for a night or more of formal recruitment?
+10. What happens if I am absent for a night or more of recruitment?

 It is very important to attend all of the recruitment events to which you are invited.
 By missing an event you may affect whether you are invited back to the succeeding event for that sorority.
 Furthermore, you lose the opportunity to get to know the members of each chapter more thoroughly.
 However, if an extenuating circumstance arises, such as classes, sports, or rehearsals and makes it impossible for you to attend an event during the week, please inform your recruitment guide (Rho Gamma) or the Panhellenic Recruitment VP ahead of time.
 They will inform the sororities of your situation.

-Information regarding recruitment is sent to your campus mailbox the week of Thanksgiving.
-Registration is completed online when the information booklets are released.
+Information regarding recruitment is sent to your campus mailbox the week after fall break.
+Registration is completed online.
 The deadline to register is the first day of recruitment.
-Registration is done electronically - to complete a registration form online click here.
+Registration is done electronically, registration for spring 2018 recruitment opens November 27, 2017.

-12. Is there a dress code during formal recruitment?
+12. Is there a dress code during recruitment?

 A frequently asked question is that of the recommended attire for recruitment events.
 Although you should wear what is comfortable for you, the following is traditionally suggested: